 Celebrating a Major Milestone for the St. Louis River Estuary

-On May 27, 2026, partners from across the region gathered at Thomson Reservoir near Carlton to celebrate a major milestone in the restoration of the St. Louis River Estuary: the completion of the eighth and final contaminated sediment remediation project on the Minnesota side of the St. Louis River Area of Concern.
+On May 27, 2026, community members from across the region gathered at Thomson Reservoir near Carlton to celebrate a major milestone in the restoration of the St. Louis River Estuary: the completion of the eighth and final contaminated sediment remediation project on the Minnesota side of the St. Louis River Area of Concern.

 For decades, federal, state, Tribal, local, nonprofit, industry, and community partners have worked together to address a legacy of industrial pollution throughout the estuary.
 The completion of the Thomson Reservoir project represents another significant step toward the eventual delisting of the St. Louis River as a Great Lakes Area of Concern and highlights what can be accomplished through long-term collaboration and shared commitment to the river.